 What flavor is Red Velvet?

-A mild, yet tart cocoa known for its smooth texture and tender bite.
+Red velvet is a mild, yet tart cocoa known for its smooth texture and tender bite.

 Red velvet gooey butter cookies dusted in powder sugar on a white countertop.